AtanasiuDemian/AtanasiuDemian.github.io/README.md

 ### Predicting the Number of Airline Passengers
 [Notebook](https://nbviewer.jupyter.org/github/AtanasiuDemian/AtanasiuDemian.github.io/blob/master/Notebooks/AirPassengers.ipynb)

 I analyze a time series dataset representing the monthly number (in thousands) of international airline passengers from January 1949 to December 1960.
+The dataset was downloaded from [Kaggle](https://www.kaggle.com/rakannimer/air-passengers).
 I look for an appropriate model by analyzing the ACF and PACF, and evaluating model performance using the AIC.